 If you think you’ve been a victim of credit card fraud, you must act immediately.
 Most credit card companies publish a toll-free number for you to call, which is also located on your statement and in your online account.

-A similar procedure exists for other card providers like American Express and banks like Citi, Bank of America, TD Bank, and HSBC.
-Note that some cards with a higher annual fee (like The Platinum Card® from American Express or American Express® Gold Card) will provide you with the absolute best protection against credit card fraud.
+A similar procedure exists for other American Express credit cards and banks like Citi, Bank of America, TD Bank, and HSBC.
+Note that some premium credit cards with a higher annual fee (like The Platinum Card® from American Express or American Express® Gold Card) will provide you with the absolute best protection against credit card fraud.

 Most banks also encourage you to contact the 3 major credit bureaus to place a fraud alert on your account.
 A fraud alert simply sends out a blanket request to all creditors to contact you before they open any new accounts on your behalf.

-Holds, Freezes, & Monitoring Your Credit — What’s the Difference?
+Holds, Freezes, and Monitoring Your Credit — What’s the Difference?

 In addition to a fraud alert, there are also some stronger steps you can take on your credit reports if you’ve been a victim of fraud or identity theft.
 Here’s how they work.

 As discussed above, a fraud alert is a free and temporary measure that helps alert creditors that they should perform extra identity checks before issuing any new lines of credit.
 In contrast, a credit freeze is a much stronger measure.